MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-InformationBarrierPoliciesApplication.md

 ```

 ### -CleanupGroupSegmentLink
-The CleanupGroupSegmentLink is a Switch parameter that indicates if group segment links need to be removed.
+The CleanupGroupSegmentLink specifies whether group segment links need to be removed.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter